 Alabama Lemon Law Info:

-What’s a lemon vehicle?
+What’s an Alabama lemon Law vehicle?

 While no automobile manufacturer guarantees that their vehicles will be defect free, all guarantee that if a defect arises during the duration of the warranty accompanying the vehicle that the manufacturer, by and through its authorized dealer network, will repair it.
 However, this guarantee would not be worth the paper it is written on, but for the protections afforded to Alabama consumers by virtue of the Alabama Lemon Law and federal Magnuson-Moss Warranty Act.
 These Lemon Laws provide that if an automobile manufacturer, or manufacturer of other consumer product, fails to live up to their obligations to repair after being afforded a reasonable number of attempts or reasonable opportunity to do so, that the consumer is entitled to relief.
 In essence, if you have a vehicle that cannot be repaired, you may have a lemon vehicle on your hands.

-How long am I covered?
+How long am I covered under Alabama lemon Law?

 Alabama state courts have recognized that you may pursue a claim for breach of warranty within four (4) years after the time the automobile manufacturer or manufacturer of any consumer product fails to repair.
 The Alabama Lemon Law, which is geared only towards motor vehicles, provides a shorter duration of three (3) years, but this law provides more specific and broader remedies should you be stuck with a lemon vehicle.
 Both of these laws require, however, that the problems with your vehicle must be reported to the manufacturer, by and through its dealers, during the duration of the warranty.
 The Lemon Law of Alabama also requires that to seek a refund or replacement vehicle that at least one (1) time during the vehicle’s first twelve (12) months or twelve thousand (12,000) miles that you provided the dealer with an opportunity to repair the nonconformity in your vehicle.
 Thereafter, the Lemon Law requires that to qualify for relief you must have given the manufacturer at least three (3) additional times to repair your vehicle, including a final repair attempt, during the vehicle’s first two (2) years or twenty-four thousand (24,000) miles, or the vehicle has been out of service for thirty (30) cumulative days.